uchanchlani/os-cpp/README.md

 The code changes for the assignment are there in the master branch.
 Checkpoint till this point is available at branch checkpoint/mp1

 ## MP2
-The code changes for the assignment are currently being done in the mp2 branch.
-I will merge it to master once it is ready for submissions.
+The code changes for the assignment are now on master branch.
+PS: I've created some more test scenarios with bigger test cases and added it in the kernel.C file.